Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The Bayeslands software provides a framework for incorporating uncertainty quantification through sampling in landscape evolution models.
-The results show that the approach is suitable for attaining a posterior distribution of free parameters that not only gives accurate predictions, but also provides uncertainty quantification for predicted or simulated elevation and sediments using Badlands.
-Although promising, there are major challenges of the method for future real-world applications.
-This includes the presence of multi-modal and discontinuous posterior surfaces, which will increase in complexity with higher dimensions.
-To explore these challenging surfaces will require the development of new proposal distributions for use in MCMC schemes, which reflect local geometry and/or gradient information from the Badlands model.
+Bayeslands provides a framework for incorporating uncertainty quantification for simulated elevation and sediments in Badlands through MCMC sampling in landscape evolution models.
+Although promising, there are major challenges in scaling to higher dimensions which are characteristic of real-world applications.
+As the dimension increases, there can be further challenges with issues of multi-modality and exploration in such posterior distributions.
+The exploration of these challenging posterior distributions will require the development of new proposal distributions for use in MCMC schemes, which reflect local geometry and/or gradient information from the Badlands model.

-These methods are also computationally challenging; Badlands takes minutes to hours for a single proposal for large scale or continental problems.
-Hence, new computationally efficient methods, such as replacing the Badlands model with surrogate models, in a large proportion of the MCMC iterates needs to be developed.
+The Bayeslands framework can be computationally challenging since Badlands takes minutes to hours for large scale or continental problems.
+Hence, new computationally efficient methods, such as replacing the Badlands model with surrogate models for a proportion of the MCMC iterates needs to be developed.
 Speeding up computation of Bayeslands via parallel tempering in multi-core architecture is another avenue to be explored in the future.